Carnival cruise ship rescues 24 refugees adrift at sea off coast of Cuba, photos show

 TAMPA, Fla.
-(WFLA) – A Carnival cruise ship returned to Tampa, Florida, on Thursday with more passengers on board than when it left.
+(WFLA) – A Carnival cruise ship returned to Tampa, Florida, on Thursday with more passengers aboard than when it left.

 During a trip to Honduras and Mexico, the Carnival Paradise came to the rescue of two dozen refugees from Cuba, footage shared with Nexstar’s WFLA shows.

-“It was Sunday afternoon around 4 o’clock and the ship felt like it was stopping,” said Bips.
+“It was Sunday afternoon around 4 o’clock, and the ship felt like it was stopping,” Bips said.

 On the horizon, he could see a small dot that looked like a boat.
 When the cruise ship got closer, Bips could see an overloaded vessel in bad shape.

-“Very poor [shape],” said Bips.
+“Very poor [shape],” Bips said.
 “Someone said it was actually leaking and they were bailing.”

 The captain of the Paradise announced to his passengers that, under maritime law, he would render aide and assistance to the vessel in trouble.

-A spokesperson for Carnival confirmed the Paradise rescued 24 people on a small boat that was adrift southwest of Cuba.
+A spokesperson for Carnival confirmed that the Paradise rescued 24 people from a small boat that was adrift southwest of Cuba.
 The ship’s crew provided food, water and medical assistance.

-When the Paradise returned to port in Tampa this week, 21 men and three women from Cuba were turned over to the custody of the U.S. Coast Guard.
+When the Paradise returned to port in Tampa, 21 men and three women from Cuba were turned over to the U.S. Coast Guard.
 WFLA has learned that it’s likely they will all be sent back to Cuba.